falm/js-namespace-rails/README.md

 ```
 And its corresponding js file app/assets/javascripts/articles.js.erb

-then you just need to write blew into the js file
+then you just need to write below into the js file
 ``` js
 	// app/assets/javascripts/articles.js.erb
 	JsSpace.on('articles', {